-Canopy Growth Corp (NYSE:CGC), in particular, is in a very strong position.
+Canopy Growth Corp (NASDAQ:CGC), in particular, is in a very strong position.

 Having started the year on a dip, CGC stock has recovered mightily and has regained its position as the top pot stock in the world (at least until U.S. pot stocks can challenge it).